isomerpages/govtech-gobusiness-main/pages/blog/2022-02-16-post-florte.md

 ---

 ![Founder of The Florte Angeline Pang](/images/blog/content/Florte Feature.jpg)
-###### The Florte was born out of Founder Angeline Pang’s entrepreneurial drive, and her passion for flowers (Photo by Daniel Ho, courtesy of Angeline Pang)
+<figcaption> The Florte was born out of Founder Angeline Pang’s entrepreneurial drive, and her passion for flowers (Photo by Daniel Ho, courtesy of Angeline Pang)</figcaption>

 Angeline Pang has always had a fondness for flowers.
 Having been exposed to blooms since young, she credits her parents for her passion for floristry.